-- Underutilized retail and industrial land along key corridors is repurposed and attracts small businesses and companies in targeted economic industries. - Redevelopment occurs along future transit corridors, including North 5th Street, Maryland Parkway, Flamingo Road and Boulder Highway. - The region's downtowns provide a variety of jobs and services for local residents; dense housing combined with vibrant commercial spaces; and new employment and workforce development opportunities. - Through regional collaboration, schools are located in walkable and bikeable communities.
+- New growth occurs in existing neighborhoods and vacant and underused sites are redeveloped. - Multiple modes of transportation-including walking, biking and transit-are available, safe and convenient. - More people can live close to work because jobs, services and schools are located within easy reach of a variety of housing types for all budgets and preferences. - Underutilized retail and industrial land along key corridors is repurposed and attracts small businesses and companies in targeted economic industries. - Redevelopment occurs along future transit corridors, including North 5th Street, Maryland Parkway, Flamingo Road and Boulder Highway. - The region's downtowns provide a variety of jobs and services for local residents; dense housing combined with vibrant commercial spaces; and new employment and workforce development opportunities. - Through regional collaboration, schools are located in walkable and bikable communities.